Knowee

 Australia's political system does not have a complete separation of powers for several reasons:

 1. Overlapping Roles: In Australia, the three branches of government - legislative, executive, and judicial - have overlapping roles.
-The Prime Minister and the Cabinet, who are part of the executive bra Knowee AI StudyGPT is a powerful AI-powered study tool designed to help you to solve study prob
+The Prime Minister and the Cabinet, who are part of the executive branch, are also members of the Parliament, which is the legislative branch.
+This overlap of roles means that there isn't a complete separation of powers.

 This problem has been solved